 If you are introducing baby chicks to a flock of older birds, it’s a good idea to make the door to the cage smaller so only the chicks can get through.
 You can do this by attaching some cardboard to the wire.

 This allows the chicks to have their own little clubhouse that the big girls can’t get into, which keeps them safe.
 Don’t be alarmed if your new chickens still get pecked at once in awhile.
 This is totally natural and necessary as the flock adjusts.

 Remember that chickens aren’t the same as people, and their social order works in a different way.
 This method is meant to make this transition easier for everyone, but there will still be some adjustment before the birds are all comfortable with each other.

-If you’re introducing chicks to a flock of adult birds, wait until they’re at least six weeks old, but eight weeks is better.
+- If you’re introducing chicks to a flock of adult birds, wait until they’re at least six weeks old, but eight weeks or older is better.
 The chicks can get killed by the bigger birds if they aren’t big enough to defend themselves.